-violinist, violist, conductor, pedagogue
+violinist, conductor, composer, pedagogue

 Mr. Fankuchen's "flamboyant" performance "created the illusion that Eugene Ysaye had been born in Argentina, possibly in a bed next to Jean Sibelius."